10 Tips For Buying Swag Your Customers Will Love

 - Where will the event be held?
 Inside?
 Outside?

 - Will the weather be a factor?
 Can you match products to seasons?
-For example, can you provide umbrellas for spring rain and Eco-Friendly Coffee Cups in the winter?
+For example, can you provide umbrellas for spring rain and insulated cups in the winter?
 What about sunscreen or sunglasses for summer events and fleece blankets for fall or winter?

 - Is there a way to tie your product choice to your company message?
 If you're a tech company, for example, which tech product most compliments your brand?
 TIP: Security brands are all over these usb data pin blockers.